YangletLiu/Tensor_Layer_Neural_Networks/NeuralNetwork_DP/CNN/readme.md

 # Convolutional NeuralNetwork
-  In this part, we create a `2-convolutional-layer` network to classify the MNIST dataset.
+  We use `2-convolutional-layer` network to classify the MNIST dataset.

 ##  NeuralNetwork structure
 * Define the neuralnetwork module